Actipro/WinForms-Controls/Documentation/topics/bars/designer/creating-layouts.netfx.md

 ---
 # Designer for .NET Framework

-> [!WARNING]
+> [!IMPORTANT]
-> This topic is for working with .NET Framework.
+> This topic is about working with .NET Framework.
 See the [Designer for .NET Core / .NET 5 and Higher](creating-layouts.md) topic for working with .NET Core or .NET 5 and higher.

 The Bars controls are specifically designed to make the design-time customization experience remarkably like the run-time customization experience.
 The Bars controls can be completely designed and customized in the designer and rely heavily on drag-and-drop functionality.